gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 ## The relationship on extended spatial scales is broad and less clearly defined

+What's going on with the subfigures from @fig:lcbd, do I need to call you like this @fig:lcbdA and @fig:lcbdB ??

 <div id="fig:lcbd" class="subfigures">

   ![a](figures/lcbd-raw.png){#fig:lcbdA}

   ![b](figures/lcbd-bart.png){#fig:lcbdB}

 Distribution of the LCBD values in North America, calculated from the variance of the community matrix Y and scaled to the maximum value observed.
-The Hellinger transformation was applied on the raw occurrence data (@fig:lcbdA) before calculating the LCBD indices.
-SDM predictions (@fig:lcbdB) were converted into presence-absence data, but no transformation was applied before calculating the LCBD indices.
+The Hellinger transformation was applied on the raw occurrence data before calculating the LCBD indices.
+SDM predictions were converted into presence-absence data, but no transformation was applied before calculating the LCBD indices.

 </div>